 Every month American Consumer Credit Counseling posts a poll question on its homepage.
+As a nonprofit credit counseling agency, we’re always interested in learning about consumers’ financial habits.
 For the month of May, ACCC asked…

 Have you ever lied to your significant other about finances?